Korean Grand Prix: History

 On 2 October 2006, it was confirmed that the event would take place in 2010, and would be hosted by the Korea International Circuit, in Yeongam.
 It was also revealed that the race would be promoted by a public-private company.
 The deal was for seven years with a five-year option that would allow the race to be held until 2021.

 Despite this confirmation, the Korean Grand Prix was not included on any of the provisional 2010 calendars released by Formula One Management.
 Following approval of funding for the event, Korea was given the date of 17 October on the 2010 calendar published by the Fédération Internationale de l'Automobile (FIA) on 21 September 2009.
 On 10 December 2009, the organisers of the event announced that they were on schedule, with a plan to finish the circuit on 5 July 2010, though they admitted that their largest problem lay in finding accommodation for all Formula One staff and spectators.
 The organisers also ruled out the possibility of staging the race at night until they have more knowledge of and experience in running a Grand Prix.
 Despite all the confirmation, there was still a risk that the circuit might not be on time, however this was denied by the race promoter who said that the circuit was ahead of schedule.

 After several postponements, the FIA scheduled a final inspection of the circuit on 11 October 2010, 13 days before the Korean Grand Prix was scheduled to begin.
 After the FIA inspection, Race Director Charlie Whiting declared that the race would go ahead.

-In 2011, organisers of the Korean Grand Prix expressed dissatisfaction over the terms of their contract with Bernie Ecclestone and Formula One Management, particularly with regards to the cost of race-sanctioning fees, and sought to renegotiate the contract, seeking more-favourable terms.
+In 2011, organisers of the Korean Grand Prix expressed dissatisfaction over the terms of their contract with Bernie Ecclestone and Formula One Management, particularly with regard to the cost of race-sanctioning fees, and sought to renegotiate the contract, seeking more-favourable terms.
 However, Ecclestone ruled out renegotiations, stating that the initial negotiation process had been difficult enough, and that the organisers were aware of the terms of the contract when they first signed it.
 Ecclestone has stated that in the event that race organisers could not pay sanctioning fees, the Korean Grand Prix would be removed from the calendar.
 The final calendar, released in December 2011, kept the Korean Grand Prix.
 After the 2012 Australian Grand Prix, organisers of the race in Korea announced that they had reached a new deal with Formula One Management that would save $20.5 million (₩23 billion) in costs.
 Kang Hyo-seok, director of race organisation for the Korean Grand Prix, admitted that the race was still "too expensive" for Korea, anticipating an estimated loss of $26 million (₩29 billion) in 2012.
 The race went ahead in 2013.